-If you are in a market for buying a new cricket bat then this write up will try to help you in making an informed decision.
+If you are in the market for buying a new cricket bat then this write-up will try to help you in making an informed decision.
 We are going to discuss the following frequently asked questions which a batsman asks before purchasing a cricket bat.

-How I can choose a bat that best fits within my needs?
+How I can choose a bat that best fits my needs?

 What things should I be considering to get the right bat for me?

-There are two more things that are equally important to sweet spot, first the bounce of ball and second is your way to pick up and hit the ball.
+There are two more things that are equally important to the sweet spot, first, the bounce of the ball and second is your way to pick up and hit the ball.
 In addition to this, how the bat feels when you pick it in your hands is also very important.

-The handle of bat is also very important.
+The handle of the bat is also very important.
 The bat is actually made of two parts, handle and blade.
-If weight of the handle is more than the blade, then the bat will feel lighter.
-If weight of the blade is more than the handle, then bat feels heavy despite that its weighs less than the first scenario.
+If the weight of the handle is more than the blade, then the bat will feel lighter.
+If the weight of the blade is more than the handle, then the bat feels heavy despite the that it weighs less than the first scenario.

 Is there any index of the bats for making the right choice?

-Number 1 means it is made for somebody who plays ball late and pushes it through the gaps and maneuver ball more than forcing it down to boundary.
-Index number 5 is for somebody who wants to strike ball directly into the carry-ons.
-You might not be a 5 or 4 in the most cases, but if you are Geoffrey Boycott then you will be probably Minus 1 just because you will be too much pushing the ball into the gaps, rather muscling it down to the boundary.
+Number 1 means it is made for somebody who plays the ball late and pushes it through the gaps and maneuvers the ball more than forcing it down to the boundary.
+Index number 5 is for somebody who wants to strike the ball directly into the carry-ons.
+You might not be a 5 or 4 in most cases, but if you are Geoffrey Boycott then you will be probably Minus 1 just because you will be too much pushing the ball into the gaps, rather muscling it down to the boundary.

-These are recommendations for the adult cricket bat in short or long handle.
+These are recommendations for the adult cricket bat in a short or long handle.

-The juniors have slightly different considerations when they come to choose bat.
+The juniors have slightly different considerations when they come to choose a bat.
 All coaches will agree with it that kids should have bats that they can use to play all sorts of shots.
-If the bat is too-heavy or too-big, it will restrict them and leave them into bad habits.
+If the bat is too-heavy or too big, it will restrict them and leave them into bad habits.

 Every single English willow cricket bat is influenced by the quality of the timber (English Willow) used to manufacture the bat.